The CSS Box Model Explained: Margin, Border, & Padding

 A Quick Note on `box-sizing`

-By default, when you set an element's width, any padding or border you add increases the total width of the box.
-This can be confusing.
-Most developers use a universal rule to change this behavior.
+By default, when you set an element's width, any padding or border you add increases the total physical width of the entire box.
+This can be infuriatingly confusing for layouts.
+Most professional developers use a universal rule to change this default behavior.

 *, *::before, *::after {